-You should carefully consider the risks described below and other information contained in the Confidential Information Memorandum before making an investment decision.
-The risks and uncertainties described below are not the only ones facing Amkor.
+You should carefully consider the risks described below and other information contained in this offering memorandum before making an investment decision.
+The risks and uncertainties described below are not the only ones facing our company.
 Additional risks and uncertainties not presently known to us, or that we currently deem immaterial, may also impair our business operations.
 We cannot assure you that any of the events discussed in the risk factors below will not occur.
 If they do, our business, financial condition or results of operations could be materially adversely affected.
-In such case, the value of the Term Loan could decline, and you might lose all or part of your loan.
+In such case, the trading price of the Notes could decline, and you might lose all or part of your investment.

-This information memorandum contains forward-looking statements made as of the date of this information memorandum regarding our expected performance that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks faced by us described below and elsewhere in the information memorandum.
+This offering memorandum contains forward-looking statements made as of the date of this offering memorandum regarding our expected performance that involve risks and uncertainties.
+Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks faced by us described below and elsewhere in this offering memorandum.